juchong/ADIS16448-RoboRIO-Driver/README.md

 # ADIS16448 IMU Library for FIRST Robotics and the RoboRIO

 ## ***FRC TEAMS, PLEASE BE AWARE THAT THE 2019 KICKOFF RELEASE IMAGE BREAKS COMPATIBILITY WITH ADI IMUs!
-WE ARE WORKING WITH NI TO FIX THE BUG INTRODUCED BETWEEN BETA 3 AND KICKOFF RELEASE.***
+WE ARE WORKING ON A SIMPLE UTILITY TO RESOLVE THE ISSUE AUTOMATICALLY AND WILL MAKE IT AVAILABLE SHORTLY.***

+## ***As described on the [WPI Known Issues](https://wpilib.screenstepslive.com/s/currentCS/m/getting_started/l/1028964-known-issues) page, the issue can be resolved by logging in to your RoboRIO via serial or SSH terminal as admin (password blank, usually), and executing the command "updateNIDrivers" without quotes.
+Note that this command is case sensitive.
+Future updates will resolve this issue and this step is only required when re-imaging your RoboRIO with the kickoff image.
+If you run into any issues, please submit an issue ticket and we will reach out as quickly as possible.***

 ## Introduction
 This example library was written to give mentors, students, and engineers a starting point for using a very high-performance 10 Degree-of-Freedom (DoF), calibrated Inertial Measurement Unit (IMU).
 This sensor packages gyroscopes, accelerometers, magnetometers, and a barometer in a small, robust package perfect for high performance robotics (such as FRC).